davras5/OpenBuildings/README.md

 ## Overview

-OpenBuildings is developed and maintained by the **Department for Digital Real Estate** at the Federal Office of Buildings and Logistics (FOBL / BBL).
+OpenBuildings is a no build, vanilla JS web application developed and maintained by the **Department for Digital Real Estate** at the Federal Office of Buildings and Logistics (FOBL / BBL).
 While primarily supporting internal federal needs, the project is openly published to enable **reuse, transparency, and collaboration** beyond organizational boundaries.

 > **Important:** The Federal Office **does not own the underlying data** and cannot guarantee its correctness.
 We aggregate, harmonize, and link data from official sources.
 For authoritative datasets, see [opendata.swiss](https://opendata.swiss/de) or our documentation.